TDD TDD & BDD Legacy Code mob programming Refactoring Pair Programming podcasting open source Continuous Integration

 Hessisch Oldendorf, Lower Saxony, Germany

-As a mob, we'll test-drive a Strangler, then test-drive new features into it.
+As a mob, in a small codebase with poorly controlled dependency risk, we'll quickly put the business in a bad spot.
+Then we'll test and refactor to control the risk, and compare.
 Don't know what to try next?
 Take the keyboard.
 Got an idea?
 Step away and talk someone else through it.
-You'll leave with a powerful strategy for extending the useful life of working, valuable software -- _especially_ when it's hard to change.
+You'll leave with a powerful strategy to keep your software valuable and working.
 We'll also send you home with a free bonus development practice to accelerate your team's learning.
 For a limited time only!

 Amitai Schleier (@schmonz) is a software development coach, legacy code wrestler, non-award-winning musician, and award-winning bad poet.
 He publishes fixed-length micropodcasts at Agile in 3 Minutes, writes variable-length articles at schmonz.com, and contributes code and direction to notable open-source projects such as NetBSD, pkgsrc, ikiwiki, and qmail.
 Amitai’s ideas, prose, music, and puns have manifested at Agile Roots, Agile for Humans, CodeMash, Self.conference, pkgsrcCon, Pittsburgh Perl Workshop, NYCBUG, the International Rachmaninoff Conference, and the Alfred Joyce Kilmer Memorial Bad Poetry Contest.